alinz/react-native-webview-bridge/README.md

+## Please take a look at this [issue](https://github.com/alinz/react-native-webview-bridge/issues/109) first

 # React Native WebView Javascript Bridge
 I have been testing and reading a lot of way to safely create a bridge between react-native and webview.
 I'm happy to announced that the wait is over and from **React-Native 0.20 and above**, the bridge is fully functional.